Factors: Correlation Check

 METHODOLOGY

 We’re going to focus on the six well-known factors: Value, Size, Momentum, Low Volatility, Quality and Growth and the global time series, which aggregates the factor performance of Asia, Europe, and the US.
 The factors are constructed as beta-neutral long-short portfolios by taking the top and bottom 10% of the stock universes in the US, Europe and Japan and 20% for markets with smaller stock universes.
-Only companies with a minimum market capitalization of $1bn are considered and 10bps of transaction costs are included (try Finominal’s Alpha Analyzer for a factor exposure analysis).
+Only companies with a minimum market capitalization of $1bn are considered and 10bps of transaction costs are included.

 CURRENT FACTOR CORRELATIONS